ppy/osu-wiki/wiki/Ranking_criteria/osu!taiko/en.md

 ## Notes

-[^hp-note]: In cases of higher note count or song length, HP Drain Rate could be slightly lowered, and vice versa for lower note count or song length.
+[^hp-note]: In cases of higher note count or song length, HP Drain Rate should be slightly lowered, and vice versa for lower note count or song length.